 Trump may not round up all Mexicans, but there is little doubt his administration will be less friendly to people of color and sexual minorities than the last.

 He may not jail critics, but Trump routinely attacks the press and is less accessible to reporters than presidents before him.

-He may not do away with Congress, but — with Republicans controlling both houses — Trump is not likely to be held back by the legislative branch either.
+He may not do away with Congress, but — with Republicans controlling both chambers — Trump is not likely to be held back by the legislative branch either.

 This is how autocracy starts: elites are cast out; minorities are scapegoated; institutions are gutted.

 America still has a long way to go before it reaches that state.
-Liberal elites, in the academy, media and Silicon Valley, will not give up power so readily.
+Liberal elites, in the academy, media and Silicon Valley, will not give up their power easily.
 Blacks, Hispanics, gays and women are not going to surrender the rights it took them decades to gain.
-Courts, city and state governments and Democrats in Congress still have fight left in them.
+Courts, city and state governments as well as Democrats in Congress still have fight left in them.

-But never before in American history have they faced a president so determined to defeat them all.
+But never before in American history have they faced a president so determined to defeat them.